oxedium-protocol/oxedium_v3/README.md

 ## Fee Model

 Every swap incurs a **composite fee** applied to `raw_out`.
-Two LP-facing components are summed and one flat protocol component is applied separately.
+The LP-facing fee is computed in two stages — the imbalance fee sets the floor, then the liquidity impact curve raises it further if needed.
+A flat protocol component is applied separately.
 Each serves a distinct economic purpose.

 ### 1. Imbalance fee